Sharma-Tu/Machine-Learning-Algorithms/README.md

 ### Expectation Maximization for mixture of gaussians

-Here we have a micture of two gaussian distributions simulated with preset parameters as mu = [30.0,6.0] and sigma = [1.0,1.5].
+Here we have a mixture of two gaussian distributions simulated with preset parameters as mu = [30.0,6.0] and sigma = [1.0,1.5].
 The figure below shows the estimated distributions using EM algorithm after optimization.

 ![](EM_Gaussian.png)